 Klonopin tends to have a lengthy withdrawal process and can be divided into two different stages; acute withdrawal and post-acute withdrawal.
 For most people, acute withdrawal symptoms will normally peak between 1-2 weeks after the last dose has been taken.
 During this time they will experience most of the common withdrawal side effects previously mentioned and will gradually fade away.
 After that, many users experience what it called Post-Acute Withdrawal Symptoms, or PAWS.
 This will include symptoms such as anxiety, depression, and mood swings.
 This stage can last anywhere from 12 to 18 months before they begin to fade away.

 Medical detox is crucial to fully recover from Klonopin addiction.
 The discomfort and pain most people experience during the detox process can be moderated with medical care and assistance.
 Medical detox also provides a safe and supportive environment for anyone who is recovering from an addiction to Klonopin.
 It also allows for an easier transition into rehabilitation, which is recommended for those with a Klonopin addiction.
-Once you have detoxed, the best and safest option to get off of and stay off Klonopin is by the use of one of the many treatment programs we offer at Evoke Wellness MA.
+Once you have detoxed, the best and safest option to get off of and stay off Klonopin is by the use of one of the many treatment programs we offer at Evoke Wellness at Cohasset.
 We offer many different treatment programs that provide therapeutic education and guidance for each individual to help them safely reintegrate into society.
 With the help of our team of therapists, we offer one on one, group therapy, as well as many other specialized options to fit each person’s needs.
 Benzodiazepines, like Klonopin, require a multi-layered approach for maximum success.
 We want to make sure you have the tools you need to avoid relapse in the real world.